beginner-corp/learn.begin.com/src/md/foundations/local-dev.md

 ### Node

 Currently writing tests is best supported with Node.
-We reccomend the `tape` and `tap-spec` libraries.
+We recommend the `tape` and `tap-spec` libraries.

 ```javascript
 // example sandbox start/stop